0-shubham-0/Python-Mini-Project/README.md

 - [Building an Extractive Text Summarizer with GUI using Python and NLTK - Medium](#)

 Please refer to the provided references for more detailed information on the implementation of the project.

-*Note: The specific implementation details may vary depending on the code and approach used in the project.*